YCAMInterlab/ofxTimeline/README.md

 ![Timeline](http://www.jamesgeorge.org/images/ofxtimeline/github/Header.png)
 Timleine sequence from [Blue Beams](https://vimeo.com/35931265)  by [Playmodes](http://www.playmodes.com/)

-ofxTimeline is a simple to use openFrameworks add on to create an editable timeline user interface.
+ofxTimeline is a simple to use openFrameworks add on for creating an editable timeline user interface.

 If you're familiar with timelines from programs like After Effects, Final Cut, or Blender then ofxTimeline should feel familiar to you.
 With just a few lines of code you can add a visual editor to smoothly interpolate curves, colors, video, oscillators, audio, and 3d cameras.

 You can also extend ofxTimeline with custom tracks to work with other types of time based data.
+Check out [Designing Custom Tracks](#designing-custom-tracks)

 ## General tools for specific projects ##